vercel/hazel/readme.md

 Since the [Windows version](https://github.com/Squirrel/Squirrel.Windows) of Squirrel (the software that powers auto updates inside [Electron](https://electron.atom.io)) requires access to a file named "RELEASES" when checking for updates, this endpoint will respond with a cached version of the file that contains a download link to a `.nupkg` file (the application update).

+## Statistics

+Since Hazel routes all the traffic for downloading the actual application files to [GitHub Releases](https://help.github.com/articles/creating-releases/), you can use their API to determine the download count for a certain release.

+As an example, check out the [latest Now Desktop release](https://api.github.com/repos/zeit/now-desktop/releases/latest) and search for `mac.zip`.
+You'll find a release containing a sub property named `download_count` with the amount of downloads as its value.

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device